QuickdrawMedia/quickdegram/README.md

-# Quickdegram (Based on the Roostagram project at San Diego Roost Conference 2014)
+# QuickDeGram!
+(Based on the Roostagram project at San Diego Roost Conference 2014)

 ## Installation